krishaamer/green-filter-research/research/literature/design.md

 -   Natasha Mascarenhas (2021)
 -   JEFF JOHN ROBERTS (April 23, 2020 at 2:00 PM GMT+3)

-#### *Design Implications:* {#design-implications-1}

--   Rebuilt the app as a personalized, narrative lifestyle feed.
--   Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
-These are large conglomerates with a massive CO2 footprint.
-See the index to find some alternatives.
--   How the design can connect people to sustainable outcomes while shopping and investing?
-Perhaps even forming a community of sustainable action.
-What I showed in class looks like an app but it could also be a physical object (a speculative design).
-From the presentations I saw most students seemed to be interested in form and light (many lamps) and a couple were about medical uses.
-I don’t remember seeing one that could be compatible with the environmental sustainability focus unfortunately…

 ### Narrative Design {#narrative-design}

 -   The rising availability of AI assistants however may displace Google search with a more conversational user experience.
 Google itself is working on smarter tools to displace their own main product.
 The examples include Google Assistant, Google Bard and large investments into LLMs.